 Dear Sir: we’re putting on a workshop for social service staff entitled, “Soldiering On In the Face of Futility.”
 It’s been clear for a long time now that the social causes of poverty, domestic abuse, drug addiction and a whole host of societal ills falling under your professional purview will never be eliminated.
 It’s highly unlikely they can even be reduced.
 To put it bluntly, you’re bashing your head against a brick wall.
 We understand that fact and sympathize.
 That’s why we’re putting on this workshop, to help participants like you cope with the fact that what they do will never really make any difference in the Big Picture.
 See you at the workshop, and don’t bring lunch, we’ll have sandwiches catered in.
 It’s the least we can do.

 Dear Sir: it appears that people in your line of work have been up to all sorts for thousands of years.
-Recent analysis done by our Research Department shows that violent acts by humans against other humans with a basis in religious belief or in a difference of religious belief between groups constitute a significant part of the total mass violence humans have perpetrated on each other over the course of human history.
+Recent analysis done by our Research Department shows that violent acts by humans against other humans with a basis in religious belief constitute a significant part of the total mass violence humans have perpetrated on each other over the course of human history.
 Consequently, we’d like you to have a chat with the Boss and find out when you might get that irksome business sorted out and introduce World Peace.
-We understand that task is somewhere near the top of the bullet list in your job description.
-Some of us in Project Management opine that it’s already long overdue, but we can give you another six months of lead time.
+We firmly believe that task is somewhere near the top of the bullet list in your job description.
+Some of us in Project Management opine that it’s long overdue, but we can give you another six months of lead time.
 If you get word from your Higher Ups earlier, please get in touch.
 We have Instagram and Twitter, just beep us up at your earliest convenience.
 Peace be unto you and soon, hopefully, to us all.
 Ad majoram gloriam Dei etc. etc.

 Dear Madam: we thought it appropriate to bring to your attention that as part of your particiption in our experiment you will be asked to provide a table showing the relationship between any increase in profits or organizational assets and the number of children who will die from starvation as a result of that increase.
 We understand that this measurement is difficult and we can certainly accommodate use of a coefficient of variation.
 A few more dead children on the plus or minus side makes little difference to you, we can well understand, since the deaths will occur in countries you never visit.
 That point enables us to offer some flexibility with regard to reporting parameters.
 Shortly before the experiment period ends we will issue a reminder to ask for your data.
 Best of luck for your financial success over the next six months, or, as your CFO may put it, “go get ’em, tiger.”